DUKW: World War II

 A British DUKW carries American airborne troops and supplies across the River Waal at Nijmegen, 30 September 1944.

-The DUKW was supplied to the U.S. Army, U.S. Marine Corps and Allied forces, and 2,000 were supplied to Britain under the Lend-Lease program; 535 were acquired by Australian forces, and 586 were supplied to the Soviet Union, which built its own version, the BAV 485, after the war.
+The DUKW was supplied to the U.S. Army, U.S. Marine Corps and Allied forces, and 2,000 were supplied to Britain and Canada under the Lend-Lease program; 535 were acquired by Australian forces, and 586 were supplied to the Soviet Union, which built its own version, the BAV 485, after the war.

-DUKWs were initially sent to Guadalcanal in the Pacific theater, but were used by an invasion force for the first time in the European theater, during the Sicilian invasion, Operation Husky, in the Mediterranean.
+DUKWs were initially sent to Guadalcanal in the Pacific theater, but were used by an invasion force for the first time in the European theater, during the Sicilian invasion, Operation Husky and the invasion of Italy, Operation Shingle, in the Mediterranean.

 They were used on the D-Day beaches of Normandy and in the Battle of the Scheldt, Operation Veritable, and Operation Plunder.

 In the Pacific, USMC DUKWs were used to cross the coral reefs of islands such as Saipan and Guam and the tires were not affected by the coral.

 Some DUKWs used in WWII were reported to have capsized while landing at Omaha Beach during the Normandy invasion.

 DUKWs were also used in Lake Garda in Italy by the 10th Mountain Division in the final days of the war.
 One sank while crossing from Torbole sul Garda to Riva del Garda on the evening of 30 April 1945, drowning 25 out of the 26 onboard.
 A documentary about the event, The Lost Mountaineers, premiered in 2023.
 Two other DUKWs used in operation sank without casualties.